EasyPiPi/unimod_pausing/ms/paper_summary.md

-Here is a list of the papers provided in the sources, summarizing their key findings.

 ### **1. Abuhashem et al. (2022)**
 **Title:** *RNA Pol II pausing facilitates phased pluripotency transitions by buffering transcription*
 *   **Biological Context:** Investigates the role of Pol II pausing (specifically the NELF complex) during mouse embryonic development.